Los Siete de la Raza: Trial

 After the initial arrests, Los Siete spent several months in prison without bail.
 During the pre-trial, it was detailed how the young men had been subject to illegal search and seizure.
 Charles Garry served as an attorney during the case.
 The trial began in late June 1970.

 The prosecution maintained that one of the youths wrested McGoran's gun from him and shot Brodnik.
-Officer McGoran testified that they approached the youths and lined them up, then he struck one in the face and was jumped by "more than one assailant."
+Officer McGoran testified that he lined them up the youths and struck one in the face; he was then jumped by "more than one assailant."
 The last thing he remembered hearing was Brodnik shouting, "Look out Paul, he's got your gun."
 The defense said McGoran pulled his gun and shot Brodnik during the struggle, and brought forth witnesses to testify to his and Brodnik's excessive use of force in previous incidents.
 McGoran denied drawing his gun.
 The defense tried to paint McGoran as a racist and alcoholic who tended to draw his gun during arrests.
 His estranged wife testified that her husband carried marijuana and other drugs on him that he planted on suspects to ensure their convictions.

 Furthermore, throughout the sixteen weeks of the trial, Los Siete and their team presented a strong case.
 Four of Los Siete, Jose Rios, Mario Martinez, Tony Martinez, and Danilo "BeBe" Melendez, took the stand.
 Through their testimonies, they increasingly unraveled the charges made against them as each of their recollections of the incident were shown to match up.
-The prosecution,led by District Attorney Thomas Norman, failed to make its case and the charges made against Los Siete were dismissed.
+The prosecution, led by District Attorney Thomas Norman, failed to make its case and the charges made against Los Siete were dismissed.

 Eventually, all seven defendants were acquitted.
 Yolanda López, a Chicana artist, was the designer for the poster that was used during the trial of Los Siete de la Raza.

 It is also important to note that court sessions were widely attended by other young radicals, including Black Panther Huey P. Newton and two of the Chicago Seven.